Bobby Bell: Legacy and honors

-Bell was noted for his one-of-a-kind athleticism at 6' 4" and 230 pounds and was reported to have run a 4.5 40-yard dash.
+Bell was noted for his one-of-a-kind athleticism.
+At 6 ft 4 in (1.93 m) and 220 (99.8 kg) or 230 (104.3 kg) pounds, with a 28-inch (71.1 cm) waist and pyramid-like build, he was also reported to have run a 4.4 or 4.5 40-yard dash.
+Some consider Bell the greatest all-around athlete to have played football.
 Bell was possibly the most physically gifted linebacker in professional football history, for his speed at such a size made him ideal at outside linebacker.
-He was noted as one of the finest open-field tacklers in professional football history.
+He was considered one of the finest open-field tacklers in professional football history.
+He has been called the first great "size and speed" linebacker and the "prototype speed linebacker".